 That’s the essence of perseverance.
 Sticking to your guns for valid reasons and seeing things through to their successful conclusion.
 People will tell you it’s not right, not possible, even if you know it is.
 So I never fear going against the grain anymore, never.

 People say things for their own reasons, even if they are entirely false.
 Ignore them; see through it.
 Don’t let them dent your confidence.

 During my journey, I’ve leant on people much older than me to give me a path of what happens next and the benefit of their wisdom.
 I’ve also noticed that you do need an injection of youth.
-People coming up behind you do not carry the same prejudices as people who have gone before, and they always carry more energy.
+People coming up behind you do not carry the same prejudices as those who have gone before; they always carry more energy.

-Change and being challenged is good; change sweeps away the old and brings in the new.
+Change and being challenged are good; change sweeps away the old and brings in the new.
 You need to change to move forward; embrace it.

 I conclude that another element that will help your new journey is surrounding yourself with good people.

 Good can mean anything; it doesn’t mean wealth, and it doesn’t mean success.
 But having a mix of different types of people will allow you to weigh up all options available and give you a good view of any decision you must make.